The Best Paint Sealers for Wood (Blind-Tested and Reviewed)

 After blind-testing 8 top products, I’ve found the best clear coat for furniture (and the best chalk paint sealer) – and it’s not wax!

-Don’t allow your furniture piece to be ruined by the normal wear & tear of everyday life!
-Instead, protect it by applying the absolute best clear coat for furniture.
+Don’t allow your project to be ruined by using the wrong sealer!
+Instead, protect it by applying the absolute best clear coat for painted wood furniture!

-I’ve tested 7 of the most popular top coats and compared reviews to find the best protective finish for your next furniture project including the best chalk paint top coat!
+I’ve tested 8 of the most popular topcoats and compared reviews to find the best protective finish for your next furniture project and also the easiest chalk paint sealer and wax alternative!

-- Need insight on the best tips to apply a clear coat to furniture
+- My best tips and a step-by-step guide on how to apply a clear coat to painted or stained wood